University of Copenhagen Zoological Museum

-The Copenhagen Zoological Museum (Danish: Zoologisk Museum) is a part of the Natural History Museum of Denmark, which is affiliated with the University of Copenhagen.
+The Copenhagen Zoological Museum (Danish: Zoologisk Museum) was a separate zoological museum in Copenhagen, Denmark.
+It is now a part of the Natural History Museum of Denmark, which is affiliated with the University of Copenhagen.
+The separate museum location closed in 2022, but will reopen in 2025 (as part of the combined Natural History Museum) in new and considerably larger buildings in the northeastern corner of the Copenhagen Botanical Garden.
+Although the museum will be relocated, the research and storage facilities at its old location have been maintained.

 History

-The Zoological Museum It is among the world's oldest natural history museums, as its collection was started by Ole Worm more than 350 years ago, although it was officially founded in 1862.
+The Zoological Museum is among the world's oldest natural history museums, as its collection was started by Ole Worm more than 350 years ago, although it was officially founded in 1862.

 Collections

-The zoological collections contain some 10 million specimens representing an estimated 10 % of described multicellular animal species.
+The zoological collections contains about 14 million specimens.
 The history of the collections reach back in time more than 200 years.
-Apart from rich collections of Danish animals, the museum has strong representation of:
+Apart from rich collections of Danish animals, the museum has particularly strong representation of: